This post may contain affiliate links. Please read our disclosure policy.

 Ingredients And Substitutions

-• Italian sausage: Use mild, spicy, or sweet Italian sausage depending on the kind you prefer.
-Try to find loose Italian sausage, which is simply sausage without the casing.
-If you can’t find it, just buy regular Italian sausage and remove the casing.
-The best way to remove the sausage casings is by cutting straight through the casing with kitchen scissors or a sharp knife and then either peeling the casing off or squeezing the sausage out.
-If you have leftover sausage, consider using it in Tortellini Soup, a Pizza Bowl, or Zuppa Toscana.
+• Italian Sausage: Choose mild, spicy, or sweet Italian sausage based on your preference.
+Loose sausage (without the casing) is easiest to work with.
+If you can’t find it, buy Italian sausage links and remove the casing by slicing it with scissors or a sharp knife, then peeling or squeezing out the sausage.
+Leftover sausage is perfect for recipes like Tortellini Soup, a Pizza Bowl, or Zuppa Toscana.

 Recipe Variations

-• Veggie Boost: Add some diced bell peppers or sun-dried tomatoes for an extra layer of flavor and a pop of color.
-These veggies blend well with the existing base of carrots, onions, and celery.
+• Add More Vegetables: Mix in diced bell peppers or sun-dried tomatoes for extra flavor and a touch of color.
+They pair perfectly with the classic combination of carrots, onions, and celery.

-• Gluten-Free Stuffing: Substitute the bread for gluten-free bread cubes and ensure your sausage is gluten-free as well.
-It’s an easy switch that makes this dish accessible for those with dietary restrictions.
+• Gluten-Free Stuffing: Swap out the bread for gluten-free bread cubes and double-check that your sausage is gluten-free.
+This adjustment makes the dish perfect for those with gluten sensitivities.

 Save This Recipe!